-The weather in Antarctica when you arrive is likely to be clear, cold, and very bright.
+The weather in Antarctica when you arrive is likely to be clear, cold, and bright.
 After the plane has landed, gather your possessions, zip up your parka, and put on sunglasses and gloves.
 Be ready for transport to McMurdo Station soon after you disembark.
-Upon arrival at McMurdo Station, you will be given an in-brief and instructions about your lodging and about collecting your luggage.
-Generally, your checked luggage will be ready for you at the MCC about two hours after you arrive.
+Upon arrival at McMurdo Station, you will be given an in-brief and instructions about your lodging and collecting your luggage.
+Generally, your checked luggage will be ready for you about two hours after you arrive.